 Generic Name: aluminum hydroxide / magnesium hydroxide / simethicone

-Note: This page contains information about the side effects of aluminum hydroxide / magnesium hydroxide / simethicone.
-Some of the dosage forms included on this document may not apply to the brand name Gelusil.
+Note: This document contains side effect information about aluminum hydroxide / magnesium hydroxide / simethicone.
+Some of the dosage forms listed on this page may not apply to the brand name Gelusil.

 For the Consumer

 Applies to aluminum hydroxide / magnesium hydroxide / simethicone: oral liquid, oral suspension, oral tablet chewable

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: